cozy-labs/cozy-desktop/README.md

 # [Cozy](http://cozy.io) Data Proxy

 The Data Proxy allows to sync the files stored in your Cozy with your laptop and/or your desktop.
-It replicates your files on your hard drive and report changes you made on them.
+It replicates your files on your hard drive and apply changes you made on them on other synced devices and on your online Cozy.

 # Workflow